ideal-lab5/idn-sdk/pallets/idn-consumer/README.md

 **Parameters**

 - `origin`: The origin of the call.
-Must be from the IDN chain, verified using the `IdnOrigin` configuration type.
+Must be filtered by using the `IdnOrigin` configuration type.
 - `pulse`: The randomness pulse to be consumed.
 Type: `Pulse`.
 - `sub_id`: The subscription ID associated with the pulse.
 Type: `SubscriptionId`.